Map Rust vector iteration to assembly

 movq xmm0, rdi ; Parameter num, the increment value, is now in xmm0.

-pshufd xmm0, xmm0, 68 ; xmm0 upper 64 bits and lower 64 bits are set to num to facilitate vector operations.
+pshufd xmm0, xmm0, 68 ; Make a copy of num to the upper 64 bits to facilitate vector addition.

 lea rax, [r8 - 4] ; rax now is 4 less than the number of items to be processed.